kingparra/guitar-scale-guru/DEVELOPMENT_PROCESS.md

 Implement your feature or bug fix.

 ### **Step 3: Commit**
 When you stage your files and run `git commit`, the pre-commit hook will automatically trigger.
-It will run `lint-staged`, which in turn will execute ESLint on all staged `.ts` and `.tsx` files.
+It will run `lint-staged`, which in turn will execute ESLint (including our advanced static analysis plugins) on all staged `.ts` and `.tsx` files.

 -   If the linter finds any errors, **the commit will be automatically aborted.**
 -   You must fix the reported errors and re-stage the files before you can successfully commit.